-4.1 DSC, on the distress and safety calling frequencies, should be used by coast stations to advise shipping, and by ships to advise coast stations and/or ship stations, of the impending transmission of urgency, vital navigational and safety messages, except where the transmissions take place at routine times.
+A1-4.1 DSC, on the distress and safety calling frequencies, should be used by coast stations to advise shipping, and by ships to advise coast stations and/or ship stations, of the impending transmission of urgency, vital navigational and safety messages, except where the transmissions take place at routine times.
 The call should indicate the working frequency which will be used for the subsequent transmission of an urgent, vital navigational or safety message.

-4.2 The announcement and identification of medical transports should be carried out by DSC transmission, using appropriate distress and safety calling frequencies.
-Such calls should use the call format for an urgency or safety call of the type medical transport and be addressed to all ships at VHF and Geographic Area at MF/HF.
+A1-4.2 The announcement and identification of medical transports should be carried out by DSC transmission, using appropriate distress and safety calling frequencies.
+Such calls should use the call format for an urgency call of the type medical transport and be addressed to all ships at VHF and Geographic Area at MF/HF.

-4.3 The operational procedures for urgency and safety calls should be in accordance with the relevant parts of Annex 3, § 2.1 or 2.2 and § 3.1 or 3.2.
+A1-4.3 The operational procedures for urgency and safety calls should be in accordance with the relevant parts of, § A1-2.1 or A1-2.2 and § A1-3.1 or A1-3.2.

-5 Testing the equipment used for distress and safety calls
+A1-5 Testing the equipment used for distress and safety calls

 Testing on the exclusive DSC distress and safety calling frequencies should be limited as far as possible.
-VHF, MF and HF test calls should be in accordance with Recommendation ITU-R M.493 and the call may be acknowledged by the called station.
+DSC test calls should be in accordance with Recommendation ITU-R M.493 and the call should be acknowledged by the called station.
 Normally there would be no further communication between the two stations involved.

-Annex 2 Provisions and procedures for routine calls
+Annex 2 Operational procedures for routine calls

-1 Frequency/channels
+A2-1 Frequency/channels